Guitar techniques involve everything related to the execution of notes on your guitar.

-The following, is the same guitar lick you have learnt in the string bending example, but has vibrato technique applied to the last note of the second and fourth bar.
+The following is the same guitar lick you have learned in the string bending example but has vibrato technique applied to the last note of the second and fourth bar.

 Bending strings is only one way you can move from one note to the other without picking both.

-It will take some practice to get your fingers execute hammer ons right, but once you do, you will execute them with ease forever.
+It will take some practice to get your fingers to execute hammer-ons right, but once you do, you will execute them with ease forever.